lbenthins/ecu-simulator/README.md

 # ECU Simulator

 This Python tool simulates some vehicle diagnostic services.
-It can be used to test OBD-II dongles or tester devices that support the UDS (ISO 14229) and ISO-TP (ISO 15765-2) protocols.
+It can be used to test OBD-II dongles or tester tools that support the UDS (ISO 14229) and ISO-TP (ISO 15765-2) protocols.

 This tool does NOT implement the ISO-TP protocol.
 It just simulates a couple of OBD and UDS services.
-The simulation consists in receiving a diagnostic request (e.g., get DTCs), and responding to it according to the protocol specifications.
+The simulation consists in receiving a diagnostic request (e.g., Request DTCs (0x03)), and responding to it according to the protocol specifications.
 The data of some responses (e.g., VIN) must be defined in the `ecu_config.json` file.

 I created this project to learn more about the OBD and UDS protocols.
 I did my best to understand the specifications, however, if you suspect that something is implemented wrongly, please let me know.
 Any feedback will be very appreciated.